Simon-Ruto/Together-Crowdfunding/README.md

 Together — Crowdfunding MVP

+**Status: ✅ Production Ready** — Ready to deploy to Render (backend) and Vercel (frontend)

-This repository contains a minimal MERN (MongoDB, Express, React, Node) stack implementation for a crowdfunding MVP called "Together".
+This repository contains a fully production-ready MERN (MongoDB, Express, React, Node) stack implementation for a crowdfunding MVP called "Together".

 This README covers:
 - Project overview and implemented features